mark-gerarts/lambda-out-loud/content/posts/export-mysql-query-as-csv.md

 s/\\\t/\t/g     Idem for \t
 ```

-A alternative way to go about would be to use MySQL's [`INTO
+An alternative way to go about would be to use MySQL's [`INTO
 OUTFILE`](https://stackoverflow.com/a/356605), but this requires specific
 permissions.